jansenc/jansenc.github.io/news/index.md

 <h2>2026</h2>
 <ul>
    <li>
-    Our paper <strong>Robust Bayes Acts under Prior Perturbations: Contamination, Stability, and Selection Paths</strong> was accepted at the International Conference of Modelling Dercisions for Artificial Intelligence (MDAI 2026).
+    Our paper <strong>Robust Bayes Acts under Prior Perturbations: Contamination, Stability, and Selection Paths</strong> was accepted at the <strong>International Conference of Modelling Decisions for Artificial Intelligence (MDAI 2026)</strong>.
 Access the preprint <a href="https://arxiv.org/abs/2605.10495">here</a>.
   </li>
    <li>
     New preprint: <strong>How Hard is it to Rig a Benchmark?
 A Social Choice Analysis of Leaderboard Robustness</strong>.